Tagada85/smiling-artichoke/src/pages/posts/prototype-chain-javascript.md

 ---
-title: Understanding prototypes and inheritance in Javascript
+title: Understanding Prototypes and Inheritance in Javascript
 subtitle: Trying to explain simply a confusing concept.
 excerpt: >-
   In this article, we will explain a concept that got me confused for a long time: Prototypes and Inheritance in Javascript.
 What are prototypes?
 How do they work?